---

 vignette_root,

-hipercow::hipercow_example_helper(with_logging = TRUE,
+hipercow::hipercow_example_helper(with_logging = FALSE,

 new_directory = FALSE,